PROGRAMS FOR FELLOWS AND JUNIOR FACULTY

 care.
 To accomplish this, the program will:

-- Provide strong academic training, including an MPH or MPA, for highly
+- Provide strong academic training and coursework, including an MPH or MPA, for highly

 - Enhance the leadership ability of physicians, offering them substantive knowledge in health policy and management, while creating a

 network of physician-leaders capable of advancing successfully among the public, nonprofit, and academic sectors.